 Cowslip primrose (Primula veris) is a variable evergreen or semi-evergreen perennial native to Europe and west Asia.
 The cowslip primrose grows on open meadows, coastal dunes, and cliff-tops.
 The deep yellow flowers are produced in spring (veris in Latin means “spring”) blooming in clusters of 10-30 blooms.
-Rarely, the blooms can also be red and orange as a result of the propensity to cross-pollinate with coloured primula hybrids.
+Rarely, the blooms can also be red and orange as a result of the propensity to cross-pollinate with colored primula hybrids.

 Hildegard’s Use of Cowslip Primrose

 Hildegard used cowslip primrose to treat melancholy.
 It’s modern uses include clearing mucous from bronchial passages, and resolving inflammation related to cold symptoms.

 In German it is called Schlüsselblume, which directly translated means “Key Flower”.
 Hildegard referred to it as “Heaven’s Key”.
 She believed that this plant with the bright yellow blossoms received its power from the sun, and could suppress melancholy in man, i.e. “When the cowslip primrose is heated and placed on the chest, the forces of the sun radiate back and cheer the heart.”

 Cowslip primrose has its roots in Scandinavia, so it was not a part of ancient medicine on continental Europe.
 In her book Physica, Hildegard of Bingen’s reference to cowslip primrose focuses primarily on its topical applications to treat melancholy.